-1. Drill lengths converted from feet to metres.
+Drill lengths converted from feet to metres.

-2. Figures have been rounded and may not match totals.

-3. No documentation of drilling method at Marigold is available for these drillholes.
+Drill lengths converted from feet to metres.
+Figures have been rounded and may not match totals.
+No documentation of drilling method at Marigold is available for these drillholes.
 However, before RC drilling became widely adopted in the mid-1980s, conventional single-tube drilling was often relied on as the exploration drilling technique.
 It is suspected that single tube drilling was used during this time period; only occasional diamond drillholes were used.
 These drillholes are located in areas that have been mined or are outside of the current Mineral Resource area of Marigold.

-4. Historical drillholes completed by Newmont at the Trenton Canyon and Buffalo Valley properties are not included in this table as they are currently being validated
+Historical drillholes completed by Newmont at the Trenton Canyon and Buffalo Valley properties are not included in this table as they are currently being validated.

-5. Drilling to end of December 2021.
+in this table as they are currently being validated 5.
+Drilling to end of December 2021.

-Figure 10.4 Plan View of All Drilling to End of November 2021
+Figure 7.7 Plan View of All Drilling to End of November 2021

-11 SAMPLE PREPARATION, ANALYSES AND SECURITY
+8 SAMPLE PREPARATION, ANALYSES, AND SECURITY